Surface elevation errors in finite element Stokes models for glacier evolution: Introduction

-System \eqref{eq:ncp} says that either a location is ice free ($s-b=0$), where the climate is locally ablating ($a\le 0$), or that the surface kinematical equation (SKE) holds:
+Now the glacier geometry evolution model says that an infinite-dimensional nonlinear complementarity problem (NCP) \cite{FacchineiPang2003}, an obstacle problem, applies in $[0,T]\times \Omega$:

-This equation says that the (non-material) surface of the ice moves vertically according to the sum of the SMB and a component of the ice velocity at the surface \cite{SchoofHewitt2013}.
-Equation \eqref{eq:ske} is a statement of mass conservation at the surface \cite{Aschwandenetal2012}, sometimes called the free-surface equation \cite{LofgrenAhlkronaHelanow2022} or the kinematic boundary condition\footnote{Note that equation \eqref{eq:ske} is not a boundary condition of any identifiable PDE problem.} \cite{GreveBlatter2009}.
+This system implies that either a location is ice free ($s=b$), where the climate is locally ablating ($a\le 0$), or that the surface kinematical equation (SKE) holds:

-We believe that glaciologists agree with the conditions of NCP \eqref{eq:ncp} as a model for glaciers.
-For example, in numerical ice sheet models the SKE \eqref{eq:ske} is a standard way for surface geometry to evolve \cite{GreveBlatter2009,SchoofHewitt2013}.
-The idea that positive (continuous) SMB at a given location implies the existence of glacier ice there is not controversial.
-Equivalently, ice-free conditions are understood to exist only where the SMB is negative, because any accumulation (positive SMB) would immediately become glacier ice (by definition).
+This equation says that the (non-material) ice surface moves vertically according to the sum of an ice velocity component at the surface and the SMB.
+This statement of mass conservation \cite{Aschwandenetal2012}, also called the free-surface equation \cite{LofgrenAhlkronaHelanow2022}, is a standard description of glacier geometry evolution in numerical models \cite{GreveBlatter2009,SchoofHewitt2013}.
+Though it is not yet common to state system \eqref{eq:ncp} completely, as here, glaciologists would agree with the conditions of NCP.
+While condition \eqref{eq:ncp:constraint} is sometimes stated in glacier literature \cite{Durandetal2009,Halfar1981,JouvetBueler2012,PiersantiTemam2023,WirbelJarosch2020}, the complementary fact \eqref{eq:ncp:residualpos}, that the residual is everywhere nonnegative, though observed already in \cite{Calvoetal2003}, is rarely written \cite{SchoofHewitt2013}.

-In the current paper the SMB $a$ is necessarily assumed to be defined everywhere in $\Omega$, regardless of whether a glacier is present or not.
-This is because a simulated glacier needs to be able to advance into unglaciated locations.
-In ice-free areas the SMB should have the value which a glacier surface would experience at that time and location.
-Thus the value can be modeled using precipitation and an energy balance \cite{GreveBlatter2009}, for instance by hypothesizing an ice surface and then computing the balance of snow accumulation minus ablation (using the energy available for melt).
+Because a simulated glacier needs to be able to advance into unglaciated locations, we assume that the SMB $a$ is defined everywhere in $\Omega$, regardless of whether a glacier is present or not.
+In ice-free areas $a$ should have the value which a glacier surface at elevation $b$ would experience.
+It can be computed, from precipitation and an energy balance model \cite{GreveBlatter2009}, by balancing snow accumulation minus the ablation which would follow from using the available energy for melt (if ice were present).